decfisher/Napier-GA-Group-H/use-cases/use-case-1.md

-USE CASE: 1 Produce a Report on the Salary of All Employees CHARACTERISTIC INFORMATION
+USE CASE: 1 Produce a Report on the population of people, people living in cities and people not living in cities CHARACTERISTIC INFORMATION
 Goal in Context
-As an HR advisor I want to produce a report on the salary of all employees so that I can support financial reporting of the organisation
+As an employee of the organisation I want to produce reports on the population of people, people living in cities and people not living in cities in each continent, region and country to provide to the World Health Organisation (WHO).

 Scope
 Company.